FortiShield/FortiShield/architecture/wm_github/Readme.md

 2. Generate a request with configuration information.
 3. Execute the request.
 4. Process answered request and audit logs.
-5. Insert events into wazuh DB.
+5. Insert events into fortishield DB.

 ## Findings